Ficus Shivereana ‘Moonshine’ care. The Ficus moonshine variegata shivereana can be placed anywhere but is usually best if kept near a window.

 Overwatering leads to discoloration in the leaves.

-Usually, the oldest and biggest foliage at the plant base starts to turn yellow or brown.
+Usually, the oldest and biggest foliage at the plant base turns yellow or brown.
 This is a sign of overwatering.

-Stop watering your Ficus Shivereana and wait for its soil to completely dry out if these symptoms appear.
+Stop watering your Ficus Shivereana and wait for its soil to dry out if these symptoms appear entirely.

-It is important for Ficus Shivereana to receive a good amount of sunlight, but extreme and direct sunlight can be harmful.
+Ficus Shivereana needs a good amount of sunlight, but extreme and direct sunlight can be harmful.

-If not kept under check, too much direct and blazing sunlight can cause leaf burns.
+Too much direct and blazing sunlight can cause leaf burns if not kept under check.

 Leaf burns are severe to the extent that the plant can be killed.

-Hence, it is recommended to place the plant in indirect or filtered sunlight to avoid leaf burns.
+Hence, placing the plant in indirect or filtered sunlight is recommended to avoid leaf burns.

-If the leaves of your Ficus Shivereana are curling, it is an indication that something is not being done properly.
+If the leaves of your Ficus Shivereana are curling, it indicates that something is not being done properly.